National People's Congress: Legislation

 The NPC's has the sole power to "enact and amend basic criminal and civil laws, basic laws governing the State organs, and other basic laws".
 To do this, the NPC acts in accordance with the Constitution and laws of the People's Republic in regards to its legislative activities.
 When the congress is in recess, its Standing Committee enacts all legislation presented to it by the CCP Central Committee, the State Council, the Central Military Commission, other government organs or by the deputies themselves either of the standing committee or those of the committees within the NPC.

 The primary role of the CCP in the legislative process largely is exercised during the proposal and drafting of any legislation.
 Before the NPC considers legislation, there are working groups which study the proposed topic, and CCP leadership must first agree to any legislative changes before they are presented to either the full Congress or the NPCSC.

 The legislative process of the NPCSC works according to a five-year work plan drafted by the Legislative Affairs Commission.
 Within the work plan, a specific piece of legislative is drafted by a group of legislators or administrative agencies within the State Council, these proposals are collected into a yearly agenda which outlines the work of the NPC in a particular year.
 This is followed by consultation by experts and approving in principle by the CCP.
 Afterwards, the legislation undergoes three readings and public consultation.
-The final approval is done in a plenary session in which by convention the vote is near unanimous.
+The final approval is done in a NPC plenary session in which by convention the vote is near unanimous, if Congress is in recess, the same process is applied in a NPCSC plenary session.

 The NPC had never rejected a government bill until 1986, during the Bankruptcy Law proceedings, wherein a revised bill was passed in the same session.
 An outright rejection without a revised version being passed occurred in 2000 when a Highway Law was rejected, the first occurrence in sixty years of history.
 Moreover, in 2015, the NPC refused to pass a package of bills proposed by the State Council, insisting that each bill require a separate vote and revision process.
 The time for legislation can be as short as six months, or as long as 15 years for controversial legislation such as the Anti-Monopoly Law.